Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 F.	**Social Scientists, Researchers, Academicians** who want to contribute to the science of AI being used to detect disparity and implicit bias tied to Systemic Racism

-### To use current scripts:
-1. Clone repo
-2. Define steps for structured process
-3. Create data file to be analyzed
-4. In Jupyter Notebook, adapt script to apply to structure process and data file
-5. If generating data, use data generation python script.

-### To contribute functionality:
-1. Clone repo
-2. Consult readme file and gh pages (pending)
-3. Develop feature
-4. Contribute via Github Pull Request
-5. Contact developers via Github ID

 ## 11. Resources
 - **United States Sentencing Commission**: Created by Congress in 1984 to reduce sentencing disparities and promote transparency and proportionality in sentencing.
 The Commission collects, analyzes, and distributes a broad array of information on federal sentencing practices.
 The Commission also continuously establishes and amends sentencing guidelines for the judicial branch and assists the other branches in developing effective and efficient crime policy .